 Usually able to think fast on my feet, I had nothing left.
 My mind wandered to how this monkey wrench would ruin everything.
 “Don’t think that mom.
 They have to let us fly.”
 I threw up a foxhole prayer and refused to even look the direction of the agents who were reading the fine print and seeking additional guidance by phone.

 With a now empty gate, we stood there frozen.
 Stress was a ten.
 The grumpy woman still on hold, said to another agent in a hushed voice, “should I let them board?”
 With that hopeful, barely audible question, and without waiting for clarification, I grabbed Becca’s arm and said, “c’mon, she said we could board.”
 Becca’s eyes got big but she didn’t question me.
 We walked down the jetway briskly without looking back.
-Half expecting to be stopped, we weren’t.
+Half expecting to be stopped, but we weren’t.

 It worked.
 Soon settled in our seats, hearts racing, I couldn’t believe it.
 The flight attendants greeted us warmly as we melded with all the other passengers.
 Phew!
-Disaster averted!
+Disaster averted.

 We made it, but…

 The incident got me to thinking.
 What if, the agent refused to allow Becca to board?
 What if, we were stuck in Lisbon, with no ability to fly out?
-What if, we were arrested or fined or some other character damaging consequence.
+Or worse, what if, we were arrested or fined or some other character damaging consequence.
 As much as I like to think we influenced the outcome, I wonder.
 Did we?
 Becca’s assured confidence that “they have to let us fly” was helpful self-talk, but did it change anything?